GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/visual-order-follows-dom/index.md

 Implementing a logical tab order is an important part of providing your users with a smooth keyboard navigation experience.
-Screen readers navigate the page in DOM order.
+Screen readers and other assistive technologies navigate the page in DOM order.
 The flow of information should make sense.

 ## How to manually test